History of 56 Prince's Gate

 - Sophisticated electronic equipment

-- Curling irons, straighteners, hair dryers (provided at the house)
+- Curling irons, straighteners, hair dryers (they are not compatible with UK voltage)

 - Things on the list above that you'd rather buy overseas